koumei11/Udacity-project2/README.md

 ### Frontend

-Run frontend using these commnad at the frontend directory
+Run frontend using these commnads at the frontend directory
 ```bash
 npm install
 npm start